Meet the members

 “Volunteering with Bush Heritage allows me to do work I love at home and for an organisation whose vision and values I share.
 I am looking forward to continuing my work with the Volunteer Advisory Committee, updating the Volunteer Engagement Strategy and working on diversifying the Volunteer Program.”

 Jessie Moyses (Vic)

 Jessie is a consultant ecologist employed at GHD in Melbourne.
 In 2018 she completed a Masters involving a research project on the factors affecting the persistence of Burrowing Bettongs outside Arid Recovery Reserve in South Australia.
-Jessie loves studying and working in arid ecosystems (likely a product of growing up in Alice Springs), but in the past few years has enjoyed the opportunity to work and volunteer all around Australia.
-Jessie is a long-time volunteer for Bush Heritage and looks forward to promoting youth involvement in volunteer programs and the sharing of volunteer stories.
+Jessie loves studying and working in arid ecosystems (likely a product of growing up in Alice Springs), but has also enjoyed the chance to work and volunteer all around Australia.
+She is a long-time volunteer for Bush Heritage and looks forward to promoting youth involvement in volunteer programs and the sharing of volunteer stories.

 Joanne Flint (Qld)

 Jo has had some great experiences volunteering on Bush Heritage reserves in Queensland, NSW and Western Australia.
 She's also supported our Corporate Services Team working on management systems.
-Volunteer roles with other organisations that Jo has held include various positions on the committees and boards of professional associations.
+Jo has held various volunteer positions on the committees and boards of professional associations.
 Jo is a Certified Environmental Practitioner with an engineering background.
 She has more than 30 years' experience, including leadership roles in environmental management and technical services.
 Jo currently supports organisations on strategy development and risk management.

 “Volunteers are genuinely valued by Bush Heritage for their contributions towards the shared goal of conserving Australia’s magnificent landscapes and species.
 It’s a privilege to be involved in opportunities that champion the Bush Heritage Volunteer Program.”